 So what can you do?
 How can you intervene?
 Here are some ideas:

 Advocate: Claim your representational democracy by reaching out to your elected officials in Olympia and supporting a budget that fully funds education without removing funds for housing and services for those who need housing.
 And keep at it, even after the budget is passed.
 Sign up for action alerts from groups like the Washington Low Income Housing Alliance, ROOTS and the ACLU.
-In a nation that has 20 empty housing units per one person without housing, systemic change is the only way forward.
+In a nation that has 2.2 homeless people for every vacant unit of housing, systemic change is the only way forward.

 Learn: Find speaking events that feature those who are experiencing the dysfunctional system instead of those who are managing it.
 I’ll never forget my first Nickelsville panel.
 I try to create the same in roots events, where those we serve are the experts.

 Engage: Join the 170 volunteers who come to the ROOTS shelter once a week to serve hot meals, set up beds and become allies to our guests.
 This is a critical time as many of our student volunteers take the summer off, so we need compassionate adults to click the volunteer tab on our website and find the option that best fits their schedule.
 If just 30 do so from this article, ROOTS shelter operations will be secure all summer.
 Find out more information on our website.